Last fact-checked: 27 February 2020

 The roads in Ho Chi Minh City are chaotic and air pollution can be a problem.

 The characteristic wide boulevards and elegant buildings of French colonialism are at the heart of the city.
 A short stroll around District 1 will bring you past Notre Dame Cathedral, the Reunification Palace, City Hall and some notable hotels from the era, including Rex, Caravelle and Hotel Majestic.

 Gia Long Palace features Baroque architecture with Oriental and European influences and now houses the Ho Chi Minh City Museum.
 Many foreign visitors are still fascinated by the war and there are a number of museums, including the War Remnants Musem, documenting this brutal time with grisly photos and other exhibits.

 The Cu Chi tunnels are a vast network of underground tunnels used during the Vietnam War by the resistance fighters.
 They give visitors a somber reflection of what life underground in wartime was like.

 The dramatic Jade Emperor Pagoda was built in honor of the supreme Taoist god.
 Filled with statues, carvings and decorative tiles, the distinctive aroma of incense is ever-present, and outside is a pond brimming with turtles.

-Around 2 hours drive out of the city is Ho Coc Beach.
+Around two hours' drive out of the city is Ho Coc Beach.
 A beautiful long stretch of golden sand, crystal waters, boulders and dunes.
 Although busy at the weekend it is virtually empty during the week.
 From here you can drive along the coastal road to find your own bit of deserted paradise, far away from the madding crowds.

 There is an international airport at Ho Chi Minh City receiving flights from across the world.
 Domestic flights are also available from Hanoi, in the north of the country, taking around 2 hours.